ishbosh/ruby-cipher/README.md

 A Caesar Cipher built with Ruby

 Added rspec testing to the original code.
 While implementing spec tests I discovered a previously unknown bug with the letters not properly wrapping around after z.
+Also discovered a previously unknown bug with letters not wrapping with a negative shift.

 Converts a-z and A-Z chars in string to ASCII and shifts them by the shift variable, and then converts back to chars and returns the new string.